sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 ## Function `plot_potential_contours()`

-This function takes the input of `potential()`, then generates a figure using `mesh()`.
-The complete source code of this function is shown in the following code block.
+This function is for plotting the contours of electric field potential due to one or more charges.

 >All the functions for plotting figures are similar, invocation would lead to the generation of new figure windows.